 Bansko is one of the largest winter resorts of Bulgaria, famous among the tourists basically as a skiing and a snowboarding destination.
-It is situated on 925 m above the sea level at the foot of the Pirin Mountain, which makes it appropriate place for winter as well as summer tourism.
+It is situated on 925 m above the sea level at the foot of the Pirin Mountain, which makes it an appropriate place for winter as well as summer tourism.
 Since 1983 the park had fallen under the protection of UNESCO.

 The total length of the ski resort is 75 km, as the longest of them is 16 km long.
-About 90% of all 16 tracks are equipped with canons for artificial snow for high-quality and long-lasting snow cover.
+About 90% of all 16 tracks are equipped with cannons for artificial snow for high-quality and long-lasting snow cover.
 There is also a track equipped with lights for night skiing in the region.
 The highest point of the ski center is 2560 m.
 The greatest challenge for the skiers in Bansko is the track Tomba, named after the Italian skier Alberto Tomba.
 A cabin lift is available for the tourists.
-It takes them from the starting point of the ski lift in the town, to Banderishka Polyana.
+It takes them from the starting point of the ski lift in the town to Banderishka Polyana.
 The town is connected with the ski zone and with a 7 km long ski road.

 There are multiple museums and landmarks in the town, 130 architectural and historical monuments of culture are registered, seven of which are of national significance.

-The Bansko region is famous for its mineral waters, which turns the resort into an attractive spa destination.
+The Bansko region is famous for its mineral waters, which turn the resort into an attractive spa destination.
 Many of the large hotels in the town have swimming pools and contemporary spa centers, which offer a large number of wellness procedures.

-During the summer season the roads and the ski tracks can be also used as routes for mountain cycling.
+During the summer season, the roads and the ski tracks can be also used as routes for mountain cycling.
 The resort is also popular among tourists during the summer season because of the various types of activities and sports, such as mountain climbing, horse riding, rafting, etc.

 One of the most modern golf courses in the country is located here, offering excellent conditions for playing golf, combined with beautiful nature and clean air.